SIWECOS/Ini-S-Scanner/Readme.md

 ## Configuration

 The configuration file is **/app/blacklist_checker/etc/blacklist_checker.conf**.

-Here you can configure whether or not the blacklists should be ket in memory.
-Set `preload => 0` to load the blacklists each time a domain is checked or, for improved speed at the cost of more memory, set `preload => 1` (the default).

-Additionally there are 3 configuration sections:
+It has 3 main sections:

 ### blacklists